Enhancer adoption by an LTR retrotransposon generates viral-like particles, causing developmental limb phenotypes

 Abstract

-Mammalian genomes are scattered with transposable elements (TEs).
-TEs are epigenetically silenced to prevent harmful effects caused by either global activation leading to genome instability or insertional mutation disturbing gene transcription.
-However, whether the activation of a single element can contribute to pathological phenotypes without directly affecting gene expression is largely unknown.
-Here, we show that tissue-specific expression of a TE in the embryo leads to the production of viral-like particles (VLPs) which can affect organ formation.
-Failure to silence an LTR retrotransposon inserted upstream of the Fgf8 gene results in its co-expression with Fgf8 in the developing embryo.
-While local gene regulation is unaffected, the LTR retrotransposon participates in chromatin folding at the locus and adopts the expression of the regulatory domain it is located in.
-This drives the production of VLPs in the Fgf8 -expressing cells of the developing limb, triggering apoptotic cell death at the time of digit outgrowth and resulting in a limb malformation resembling human ectrodactyly.
-This phenotype can be rescued by knock-out or knock-in of the retrotransposon causing mutations preventing its full retroviral cycle.
-Insertion of the same element at other developmental loci faithfully recapitulates expression according to the neighboring regulatory activity.
-Our findings provide a mechanism by which TE insertion is incorporated into the local genomic regulatory landscape and show how VLP production in post-implantation embryos can interfere with organ formation.
+Transposable elements (TEs) are scattered across mammalian genomes.
+Silencing of TEs prevents harmful effects caused by either global activation leading to genome instability or insertional mutations disturbing gene transcription.
+However, whether the activation of a TE can cause disease without directly affecting gene expression is largely unknown.
+Here we show that a TE insertion can adopt nearby regulatory activity, resulting in the production of cell-type-specific viral-like particles (VLPs) that affect embryo formation.
+Failure to silence an LTR retrotransposon inserted upstream of the Fgf8 gene results in their co-expression during mouse development.
+VLP assembly in the Fgf8 -expressing cells of the developing limb triggers apoptotic cell death, resulting in a limb malformation resembling human ectrodactyly.
+The phenotype can be rescued by mutating the retrotransposon coding sequence, thus preventing its full endogenous retroviral cycle.
+Our findings illustrate that TE insertions can be incorporated into the local genomic regulatory landscape and that VLP production in post-implantation embryos can cause developmental defects.

 Article activity feed